Current Students

 Hossein Kalantar (PhD Student)

-Hossein received his B.Sc. degree (Hons.) and M.Sc. degree (Hons.) both in mechanical engineering from K.N.Toosi University of Technology.
-His research interests lie primarily in the area of data-driven energy management, data analytics, uncertainty-cognizant decision-making and optimization.
-In particular, his research focuses on developing sustainable data-centric energy management systems for buildings, urban districts, and processes with the aim of reducing GHG and improving energy efficiency, flexibility, and resiliency.
-To achieve this goal, he has been developing Adaptive Model Predictive Control (AMPC) and Reinforcement Learning (RL) strategies for real-time steering of energy systems while accounting for uncertainties associated with renewable energy resources.
+Hossein is a 3rd-year Ph.D. student in Chemical Engineering at UC Davis.
+He received his B.Sc.
+(Hons.) and M.Sc.
+(Hons.) degrees, both in Mechanical Engineering, from K. N. Toosi University of Technology.
+His research interests lie primarily in the areas of data-driven energy management, data analytics, uncertainty-cognizant decision-making, and optimization.
+In particular, his research focuses on developing sustainable, data-centric energy management systems for residential buildings with electric heat pumps.
+By enabling load flexibility, his research aims to reduce greenhouse gas emissions and enhance energy efficiency, flexibility, and overall system resiliency.
+To achieve these goals, he has been developing Model Predictive Control (MPC) and Reinforcement Learning (RL) strategies for real-time steering of building heat pump systems, accounting for uncertainties associated with renewable energy resources.
 In his spare time, he enjoys hiking and nature photography.
+(Links: Google Scholar and LinkedIn)

-Pranav Krishna (MS Student)
+Rahul Panicker (MS Student)

 Prospective Students